seanf316/PC-Haven/TESTING.md

 ## **Manual Testing/User Story Testing**

-Some features of the site are restricted to registered users such as adding Product reviews, adding Products to wishlist, Commenting/Liking on blog posts, and editing a Profile.
-There are also features retricted to Staff, the functional tests take this into account.
+Some features of the site are restricted to registered users such as adding Product reviews, adding Products to a wishlist, Commenting/Liking blog posts, and editing a Profile.
+There are also features restricted to Staff, the functional tests take this into account.

 ### **Navbar**